eliotsykes/gitbook-plugin-markrundown/README.md

 # Markrundown

 > Runnable markdown documents, with superpowers for authors who write programming tutorials and gitorials.
-Your book executes the same steps your readers will, including shell commands, writing code, committing to a git repo, and preparing associated distributables (e.g. zipped git repos).
+Your book executes the same steps your readers will, including shell commands, writing code, and committing to a git repo.

 Markrundown allows you to write markdown that takes advantage of your coding skills to make writing a  book less repetitive and more like programming.